TowneBank research snapshot

 Business essence

-TowneBank earns spread income and fees by taking deposits and making loans to retail and commercial customers across Virginia and North Carolina.
-Customers pay for credit access, deposit convenience, treasury management, insurance, and a local banking relationship.
+TowneBank earns spread income and fees by taking deposits and making loans across Virginia, North Carolina, South Carolina, and Tennessee, with mortgage, insurance, wealth management, and trust businesses layered on top.
+Customers pay for credit access, deposit convenience, treasury management, local relationship banking, and insurance.

 Moat

-The moat comes from local lending relationships, core deposit funding, a 44-branch network in Virginia and North Carolina, regulated banking licenses, and the trust built since 1998.
-The Dogwood State Bank acquisition adds scale in North Carolina, South Carolina, and Tennessee but does not create a technology or network-effect moat.
+The moat comes from local lending relationships, a low-cost core deposit base, a 70+ office network, regulated banking licenses, an SBA lending team gained with Dogwood, an insurance franchise, and the trust built over two decades.
+The completed mergers widen the footprint but do not create a technology or network-effect moat.

 Munger risk inversion